 Check into the accommodation of your choice (a few are mentioned below) and freshen up for dinner at Hugo's.
 Casual and comfortable, you'll find a generous menu of choices, including kid-friendly options.

-A down home breakfast will kick start your day, so head to The Henry Restaurant in Uptown.
+A down home breakfast will kick start your day, so head to Seredipity Metro Deli and Coffee House in Uptown.

 If you didn't know, Martinsville has a thriving artisan population.
 Browse their studios and see if something beautiful catches your eye.
 Studio 107 is where a great deal of magic happens and where you'll find the beauty of Frostings, Mary Donaldson Powell, 5 Glassy Chix, Terry Mitchell, Those Crafty Barnes Sisters and Zelma Lee Designs.

 Is it lunch time already?
 Fridays Garden Deli will keep it light.
 Ask about the soup and sandwich of the day specials.
-The kids might like a break, too, and Jackson Street Children's Park is just the place to let them swing off some energy.
+The kids might like a break, too, and J. Frank Wilson Memorial Park is just the place to let them burn off some energy.

-Hit the bricks again and head for The Artisan Center on West Church Street.
-Intricate woodworks, ceramics, paintings (like that of Karen Despot), jewelry, stained glass and more are available here for purchase.
+Hit the bricks again and head for Gallery 22 on Walnut Street.
+Intricate woodworks, ceramics, paintings, jewelry, stained glass and more are available here for purchase.
+Or check out the de Spot School of Art.

 Dinnertime!
 Tonight, it's Italian and Rania's is your place.
 More than spaghetti and meatballs, you'll find escargot, lamb, duck, veal and seafood on the menu, too.
 For the little ones, there's pizza, of course!
 Save room for dessert because the tiramisu is pretty awesome.